cole8888/SRNE-Solar-Charge-Controller-Monitor/README.md

 ![Web-Interface-Screenshot](./Web-Interface-Example/Web-Interface-Example-Screenshot.png)

-I also included my custom web interface which I am using for my setup.
+I also included my [custom web interface](./My-Current-Setup/Web-Interface/) which I am using for my setup.
 It has the ability to read data from and control smart plugs flashed with Tasmota.
-Have a look at it [here](./My-Current-Setup/Web-Interface/).

 <hr>